 bitcode_strip to remove bitcode chunks from binaries:

 Removing bitcode will disallow Apple to run binary optimizations on your behalf.
-You can verify that it worked by checking the file size, which should be significantly smaller than the original file, or use
+You can verify that it worked by checking the file size — which should be significantly smaller than the original file — or by using

 otool as shown above.

 A BCSymbolMap is a lot like a dSYM for bitcode.
-Xcode builds that as part of creating the app binary and also for every dynamic framework.
+Xcode builds it as part of creating the app binary, and also for every dynamic framework.
 It's required for re-symbolicating function/method names to understand crashers.
 Symbol maps are per architecture, so there are currently two (armv7 and arm64) in PSPDFKit.
 You can learn more in the Framework Size article.